atillagungor/atillagungor/README.md

 # 💫 About Me:
-I am a .Net & React Fullstack Developer. <br> I live in Istanbul
+I am a Fullstack Developer. <br> I live in Istanbul

 # 💻 Tech Stack